Children's music: Recent history

 In the United States, children's music continues to be a force in the commercial music industry.
+Thus in the United States Peter Pan Records, created in 1948, was the main children's music label especially in the 1950s.
+Producing music or story records, the company also offered book records adapting the adventures of fictional characters like Scooby-Doo, Bugs Bunny, Popeye, etc.

 At one point in early 2006, the top three albums on the Billboard charts were all children's music: Disney's High School Musical soundtrack, the Kidz Bop series, and the Curious George film soundtrack.
 Most albums targeted nationally to children are soundtracks for motion pictures or symbiotic marketing projects involving mass-marketed acts such as The Wiggles or VeggieTales (Christian).

-The 21st century has also seen an increase in the number of independent children's music artists, with acts like The Dirty Sock Funtime Band, Dan Zanes, Parachute Express, Cathy Bollinger, Laurie Berkner and Lah-Lah getting wide exposure on cable TV channels targeted to children.
+The 21st century has also seen an increase in the number of independent children's music artists, with acts like The Dirty Sock Funtime Band, Dan Zanes, Parachute Express, Cathy Bollinger, Imagination Movers, Laurie Berkner and Lah-Lah getting wide exposure on cable TV channels targeted to children.
 Trout Fishing in America has achieved much acclaim continuing the tradition of merging sophisticated folk music with family-friendly lyrics.
 Father Goose Music known as The King Of The Dance Party gives a mixture of Ska, Reggae, calypso and Hip-Hop while Secret Agent 23 Skidoo infuses hip-hop with family-friendly messages and imaginative stories and is known as "The King of Kid-Hop".
 Also recently, traditionally rock-oriented acts like They Might Be Giants have released albums marketed directly to children, such as No! and Here Come the ABCs.
 Jimmy Buffett simply remade his "Cheeseburger in Paradise" song into children's music with cleaned up lyrics ("Root Beer" instead of "Draft Beer").
 His songs were already kid friendly with catchy lyrics and simple melodies punctuated with penny whistles and ship bell sound effects.
 Conversely, Koo Koo Kanga Roo, a children-oriented comedy synthpop duo, made a successful crossover from performing children's events into touring with adult rock and punk bands such as Reel Big Fish and Frank Turner.
 In Canada, artists such as The Kerplunks and The Oot n' Oots have paved modern pathways to the genre following in the footsteps of Raffi, Fred Penner and Sharon, Lois & Bram.

 Sanitized versions of earthy songs like Harry McClintock's "The Big Rock Candy Mountains" have regularly been adapted for younger audiences.
 The 2008 version by Gil McLachlan re-tells the story as a child's dream, the last stanza being: